History of Kent, Ohio: Railroad era

 The former depot for the Atlantic & Great Western Railroad, built in 1875.

 In 1863, a local businessman by the name of Marvin Kent was influential in bringing the Atlantic and Great Western Railroad through the village.
-The railroad reinvented the village as an important stop on the east-west line between St. Louis and New York City as it was also home to the railroad's maintenance yards and shops.
+The railroad reinvented the village as an important stop on the east–west line between St. Louis and New York City as it was also home to the railroad's maintenance yards and shops.
 To honor Marvin Kent the village was renamed Kent in 1864, although this change was not official until the village was incorporated on May 6, 1867.

 Originally, before naming the city after Marvin Kent, city leaders including Marvin Kent were also considering the name Rockton, a name which Marvin Kent actually preferred, (hence the name of the Masonic Lodge as Rockton Lodge) after Standing Rock.

 The home of Marvin Kent, built 1880 - 1884.

 John Davey came to Kent in 1881 as head grounds keeper at Standing Rock Cemetery, planting several trees and landscaping the cemetery as well as performing experiments on trees.
 In 1901 he published his theories on tree surgery with his book The Tree Doctor and later established the Davey Tree Expert Company in 1909, which led to Kent becoming known as "The Tree City."
 On February 15, 1949, Kent was officially proclaimed "The Tree City of Ohio" by a resolution and has been designated as a Tree City USA for over 20 years.
 The city's official emblem features a tree logo and can be found on Kent's street signs and other city signs and offices.

 Twentieth century

 Carnegie portion of the Kent Free Library which opened in 1903.

 With the opening of the Kent Free Library in 1892, Kent became the first municipality in Ohio to take advantage of a new state law which allowed municipalities with populations under 5,000 to tax residents for the upkeep of a library.
 In 1903, the library moved to its current location on West Main Street in a building that was financed by a $10,000 USD ($ present-day) gift from Andrew Carnegie.
-Carnegie donated the money on the condition residents provided a site and $1,000 USD ($ present-day) per year for maintenance.
-The levy passed overwhelmingly on September 17, 1901 and the site was donated by Marvin Kent.
+Carnegie donated the money on the condition residents provided a site and US$1,000 ($ present-day) per year for maintenance.
+The levy passed overwhelmingly on September 17, 1901, and the site was donated by Marvin Kent.
 Although additions have been made throughout the years, the original library building still stands today and currently houses the library's genealogy and local history areas.
 Most recently, all previous additions were demolished and a new, three-story addition was constructed which tripled the previous amount of available space.
 This new addition opened on September 26, 2006, exactly 103 years after the original library opened.

 Original campus of Kent State University.